 Ryan Kothe, an animator from Auckland, uses stop-motion animation to make short videos and advertisements.
 In this article, he explains how to create your own stop-motion animation movie.

-You can find a PDF version of the teaching notes here: Animation Creations, Connected, level 2, November 2018
+You can find the article and teaching notes here: Animation Creations, Connected, level 2, November 2018

 Other useful resources

 - Toyota asks kids to design their dream car of the future – The finalist's drawings were brought to life in a tiny animated vine video.

 - Instructional writing and digital technologies – See the designing and developing digital outcomes tab to see instructional videos made by students.